Data Processing Agreement

 2.2.
 Subject Matter, Duration, Nature and Purpose of Processing.
-This DPA applies to any Personal Data provided by or on behalf of Subscriber or its authorized users in connection with their use of the Services and any Personal Data supplied to or accessed by Atriis or its Sub-Processors in order to provide the Services and govern the way in which Atriis can process the Personal Data.
-Personal Data is processed in accordance with the specifications and for the duration stipulated in the Agreement.
+This DPA applies to any Personal Data provided by or on behalf of Subscriber or its authorized users in connection with their use of the Services and any Personal Data supplied to or accessed by Atriis or its Sub-Processors in order to provide the Services, and governs the way in which Atriis can process the Personal Data.
+Annex I describes the subject matter, duration, nature and purpose of the processing and the Personal Data categories and Data Subject types in respect of which Atriis may process the Personal Data to fulfil its obligations under the Agreement.

 2.4.
-Notwithstanding and subject to Section 6.2, Personal Data may be disclosed by Atriis (a) if required by a subpoena or other judicial or administrative order, or if otherwise required by law; or (b) if Atriis deems the disclosure necessary to protect the safety and rights of any person, or the general public.
+Notwithstanding Personal Data may be disclosed by Atriis (a) if required by a subpoena or other judicial or administrative order, or if otherwise required by law; or (b) if Atriis deems the disclosure necessary to protect the safety and rights of any person, or the general public.

 2.5.
 As required under applicable Data Protection Laws and Regulations, Atriis will inform Subscriber immediately, if in Atriis’ opinion an instruction violates any provision under such applicable Data Protection Laws and Regulations and will be under no obligation to follow such instruction, until the matter is resolved following a good-faith discussion between the parties.